dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-9 PMU.md

 ![Performance Monitoring Unit of a modern Intel CPU.](../../img/uarch/PMU.png){#fig:PMU width=100%}

 As CPU design evolves with every new generation, so do their PMUs.
 On Linux, it is possible to determine the version of the PMU in your CPU using the `cpuid` command, as shown in [@lst:QueryPMU].
-Similar information can be extracted from the kernel message buffer by checking the output of `dmesg` command.
+Similar information can be extracted from the kernel message buffer by checking the output of the `dmesg` command.
 Characteristics of each Intel PMU version, as well as changes from the previous version, can be found in [@IntelOptimizationManual, Volume 3B, Chapter 20].

 Listing: Querying your PMU